 Can I qualify for life insurance if I have been diagnosed with Hemochromatosis?

 Yes, individuals who have been diagnosed with Hemochromatosis can and often will be able to qualify for a traditional term or whole life insurance policy.
-In fact, some may even be able to qualify for a no exam life insurance policy at a Preferred rate!
+Some may even be eligible for a no-exam life insurance policy at a Preferred rate!

-That Hemochromatosis is one of those “kinds” of diseases where for some, it may simply represent a minor inconvenience in which case you may be able to qualify for a Preferred rate while for others, it may be a condition which triggers all sorts of other potentially deadly complications!
+Hemochromatosis is one of those “kinds” of diseases where, for some, it may simply represent a minor inconvenience, in which case you may qualify for a Preferred rate.
+In contrast, for others, it may be a condition that triggers all sorts of other potentially deadly complications!

 Why do life insurance companies care if I have been diagnosed with Hemochromatosis?

-As we just stated, the main reason why most of the best life insurance companies are going to “care” if an individual has been diagnosed with Hemochromatosis is that in some cases, it can become a catalyst towards causing all sorts of dangerous complications.
+As we just stated, the main reason why most of the best life insurance companies are going to “care” if an individual has been diagnosed with Hemochromatosis is that, in some cases, it can become a catalyst for causing all sorts of dangerous complications.

 This is why…

 We wanted to take a moment and just briefly discuss what Hemochromatosis is.
-As well as, highlight some of the most common symptoms associated with this disease so that we can gain a better understanding of what a life insurance underwriter will be looking for when making their decision about your application.
+As well as highlight some of the most common symptoms associated with this disease so that we can better understand what a life insurance underwriter will be looking for when making their decision about your application.

-Is a genetic pre-existing medical condition whereby one’s own intestines absorbs too much iron from the food that the affected patient eats.
+It is a genetic pre-existing medical condition whereby one’s intestines absorb too much iron from the food the affected patient eats.
 As a result, these patients begin building up too much iron in their bloodstream without any way of getting rid of it.
-This is why this condition is sometimes referred to as “iron overload”.
+This is why this condition is sometimes called “iron overload.”

 Symptoms may include: